Hong Kong Polytechnic University: Student Halls of Residence

+New Student Halls of Residence under construction

+PolyU is currently constructing two new student halls of residence, expected to be completed and operational by 2028.
+One is located at Chung Hau Street in Ho Man Tin.
+As part of the Ho Man Tin campus expansion project, it will provide over 1,200 residential places.
+The other one is situated on land near Tat Hong Road in Kowloon Tong.
+Upon completion, it will provide over 1,600 residential places along with other supporting facilities.

+Off-Campus Housing

+Managed by the university and located in central urban areas, the Off-Campus Housing provides over 90 residential places for non-local students who are unable to secure on-campus accommodation and face housing difficulties..

 Incidents

 Democracy wall controversy

 The university's faculty-led Student Discipline Committee, with the support of the university council chairman Lam Tai-fai, expelled one student and suspended another for one year in response to an October 2018 incident arising from a dispute over postings by students on the "Democracy Wall" bulletin board then managed by the students' union.
-The students had posted messages in commemoration of the fourth anniversary of the "Umbrella Movement" democracy occupation protests of 2014 and calling for Hong Kong independence from the CCP-ruled People's Republic of China.
+The students had posted messages in commemoration of the fourth anniversary of the "Umbrella Movement" democracy occupation protests of 2014 and calling for Hong Kong independence from the People's Republic of China.
 Another two students were ordered to serve terms of community service.
 The students had been ordered by management to take them down.

 The evidence called at the disciplinary committee hearing, at which the students were denied legal representation, included video footage in which the students were observed shouting and knocking on doors.
 It was alleged that they had made defamatory comments, assaulted a staff member and damaged property, all of which accusations were denied by the students.
 The university described their behaviour as "unruly".
 Among them were a former student union leader, an elected member of the school's governing council and a former external vice-president of the student union.
 No avenue for appeal from a decision of the committee is available.

 Numerous pro-democracy groups, including more than a dozen legislators and 19 student organisations, protested the decision of the committee.
 The 90,000-strong Hong Kong Professional Teachers' Union described the punishments as excessive.